Trenching and Excavation Cave-Ins

 Failure to follow OSHA and WISHA rules protecting workers.
 Here are some of the protective rules excavators need to follow:

-The walls of the trench are supported by a system of posts, beams, shores, or planking and hydraulic jacks.
+- The walls of the trench should be supported by a system of posts, beams, shores, or planking and hydraulic jacks.

-A trench box is provided to shield and protect workers.
+- A trench box can be provided to shield and protect workers.

-All materials and equipment are kept at a minimum of 2 feet back from the trench.
+- All materials and equipment should be kept a minimum of 2 feet back from the trench.

-A safe way to exit is provided within 25 feet of workers.
+- A safe way to exit a trench should be provided within 25 feet of workers.

-When conditions change, a competent person must inspect trenches daily.
+- When conditions change, a competent person must inspect trenches.

-Legal Claims Available to You for Trenching and Digging Injuries
+Legal Claims Available to You for Trenching and Digging Injuries.
+L&I and THIRD PARTY CLAIMS.

-L&I claims come in two different varieties.
-Injuries and occupational diseases received in trenching accidentes frequently are severe and have lifelong consequences.
+L&I claims come in two different varieties, injuries and occupational diseases.
+The L&I claims resulting from trenching accidents frequently are severe and have lifelong consequences.
 Loss of limbs and permanent disability are common.

-Occupational Diseases occur over time.
+- Occupational Diseases are less sudden and manifest themselves over time.
 Jack hammering and vibrating equipment cause physical problems over time.
-They have an occupational disease L&I claim.
+Toxic fumes cause problems which appear over time.
+These are examples of an occupational disease L&I claim.

 If there is a serious injury, occupational disease, or death on the job, there will be L&I benefits which may include:

-If a third parties’ negligence causes a job injury or death, then there may be two claims, the L&I claim and a third-party claim.
+- If a third parties’ negligence causes a job injury or death, then there may be two claims, the L&I claim and a third-party personal injury claim.

 Are Third Party Claims Like L&I Claims?

-No, The proof requirement is very different.
+- No, The proof requirement is very different.
 Only the facts are the same.
 Someone needs to be at fault and you need to prove it to win a third party claim.
-Both the federal and Washington State governments strictly regulate the wood products industry.
-Many of the regulations relate to safety requirements and practices.
-If an accident happens somebody probably did something wrong.

-Claim Remedies are also different.
-You can recover more benefits with a third party claim then an L&I claim.
+- Claim Remedies are also different.
+You can recover more benefits with a third party claim then with an L&I claim.
+If you have both L&I and Third Party Claims, it is advantageous to recover under both claims

 Who are these third-parties?

-Third-parties are persons or companies that caused your injuries.
+Third-parties are persons or companies that caused your injury on the job.
 If they are not your employer and are not your co-worker, then they are a third party.
-If they are a manufacturer or a product that has caused you injury, they are a third party.
+Third parties also include manufacturers or products that caused you injury.

 What is a third party claim worth?